DragonRidersUnite/docs-prototype-docsify/docs/API/inputs.md

 ## Touch

 The following touch apis are available on touch devices (iOS, Android, Mobile Web, Surface).
+Touch properties are accessed directly from `args.inputs`.

 | Properties | Description |
 | --- | --- |